-- 1. First offense The device will be confiscated by school personnel.
-A verbal warning will be assigned.
-The student will receive the device back at the end of the day in the school office. - 2.
-Second offense The device will be confiscated.
+- 1. First offense The student will receive a verbal warning and will be asked to power off and put the phone away in his/her locker. - 2.
+Second offense The device will be confiscated by school personnel.
 A detention will be assigned.
-The student's parent/guardian will be notified and required to pick up the device in the school office. - 3.
+The student will receive the device back at the end of the day in the school office. - 3.
 Third offense The device will be confiscated.
 A detention will be assigned.
+The student's parent/guardian will be notified and required to pick up the device in the school office. - 4.
+Fourth and subsequent offenses The device will be confiscated.
+The student will be assigned a detention and may also face additional consequences.
 The student's parent/guardian will be notified and required to pick up the device in the school office.
-Additionally, the student will be prohibited from bringing the device to school for the next 10 school days.
-If the student is found in possession of the device during this 10-day period, the student will be prohibited from bringing